 Capitol Technology University Accreditation Details

 Capitol Technology University is accredited by the Commission on Higher Education of the Middle States Association of Universities and Schools.
-Regional accreditation indicates to parents, students and employers that graduates have received quality education in the field they have chosen to enter.
+Regional accreditation indicates to parents, students, and employers that graduates have received a quality education in the field they have chosen to enter.
 They are well prepared for leadership positions in their industry.
 The Bachelor of Science degrees in engineering, including electrical, astronautical and computer, are accredited by the Engineering Accreditation Commission of Accreditation Board for Engineering and Technology.
 The agency also accredits the undergraduate degree programs in computer and electronics engineering technology.
 The International Assembly for Collegiate Business Education accredits business programs at Capitol.